Korjubzot/pomodoro-timer/README.md

 ## About

 This project was built to better understand one of the most useful tools I've used while studying programming and languages - the humble tomato!
-The 25 minute sessions were fantastic to break up blocks of study into managable chunks, and it was also a fun opportunity to get to grips with the basics of Tailwind, and broader CSS principles as well.
+The 25 minute sessions were fantastic to break up blocks of study into manageable chunks.

+Over time, this project has become a minor testbed for learning the intricacies of CSS and TailwindCSS, and as of late it's my sandbox for improving my skils in mobile/tablet/desktop mutual design.

 ## Installation